 final homepage (left) and about page (right) for the new site!

-The site is currently being developed and is set to launch soon (preview it here)!
-It was built using the JAMstack architecture and utilizes React JS, Styled Components, Gatsby, and the headless CMS, Prismic, as the content management system.
-Check back for when the live site launches 👀
+Thes site was built using the JAMstack architecture and utilizes React JS, Styled Components, Gatsby, and the headless CMS, Prismic, as the content management system.
+The site is currently live and can be viewed here!